 "Now we have the best pictures ever of this iconic storm.
-It will take us some time to analyze all the data from not only JunoCam, but Juno's eight science instruments, to shed some new light on the past, present and future of the Great Red Spot," said Scott Bolton, Juno principal investigator from the Southwest Research Institute in San Antonio.
+It will take us some time to analyze all the data from not only JunoCam, but Juno's eight science instruments, to shed some new light on the past, present and future of the Great Red Spot," said Bolton.

-As part of the project, citizen scientists are taking the raw images and processing them, offering an enhanced level of detail.
+As part of the project, citizen scientists took the raw images and processed them, offering an enhanced level of detail.

 “I have been following the Juno mission since it launched,” said Jason Major, a JunoCam citizen scientist and a graphic designer from Warwick, Rhode Island, who created the image above.
 “It is always exciting to see these new raw images of Jupiter as they arrive.
 But it is even more thrilling to take the raw images and turn them into something that people can appreciate.
 That is what I live for.”